 WHO is Ron de Wit?

-I’m a corporate employee, turning entrepreneur.
-Or as they say in the Netherlands -where I'm born and raised- I'm a "wage slave", trading time for money... turning into an entrepreneur, creating a passive income, online, based on leverage and automation.
+I’m both a corporate employee and entrepreneur.
+Or as they say in the Netherlands -where I’m born and raised- I’m both a “wage slave”, trading time for money… and an entrepreneur, creating a passive income, online, based on leverage and automation.

 I’m fully dedicated and relentlessly pursuing a life of freedom: financial, geographical, time and mental freedom.
 And I’m doing this by helping other people do the same and live their best life, building their own business around their passion.